-The Classic Look
+The Classic Garden Bench Look

 Designed by the 19th-century English architect Sir Edwin Lutyens, this is one of my favourite benches.
 I think this is an absolute classic which works so well in slightly more formal style gardens.
 Placed with trimmed hedges and statement pots with greenery, this bench really is the finishing touch for this kind of look.
 Either painted or in a traditional teak finish, this bench becomes a beautiful focal point for a classic style garden or verandah.
+Don’t forget to consider the size that you select too as with its distinctive back panelling you need to get this right.
+Consider the location and the length of the wall or hedge you are placing the bench against to ensure that it is in proportion.

 Nestled into the Garden

 I love a rambling style garden with winding paths and interesting nooks and it is great to find a lovely comfortable bench nestled amongst the garden.
-This is a great choice for those who like a classic style garden bench but want the informality of a more relaxed style garden.
+This is a great choice for those who like a classic style garden bench but want the informality of a more relaxed style environment.
 The placement of this bench looks like it was always meant to be there and what a beautiful spot to sit and take a breather?

 More ornate metal benches are a feature of most French provincial garden styles.
 At home throughout country France and in particular, the beautiful gardens of Provence, these benches are synonymous with this style.
 Either on their own, by an entrance door or with a relaxed style table and chairs, these benches are works of art and often antiques.
 A must for those recreating a French provincial look.
+Relaxed style cushions that can be taken inside when not in use are a must for this style as the metal can be a touch cold!

 Lovers of the tropical style, reminiscent of Northern Queensland or the islands of Indonesia, will really relish a tropical style bench, which are more often described as day beds, depending upon the depth of the seat.
 Usually in solid teak, these benches can be stained to retain their natural colour or will weather to a beautiful grey and with their slightly more ornate carvings, they are a must for a tropical style look.
 Great for classic style gardens too, they can be made to look more tropical with the addition of colourful cushions.

 A classic country style bench is one that has seen better days but has heaps of personality!
 Classic in style, it may be a little battered around the edges but when nestled into a garden of rambling roses, this bench just works perfectly and would be the most fabulous place to sit and while away an afternoon.
+Look out for house clean ups or keep an eye on auction websites as you can often pick up a garden bench that has seen better days.
+With a rub back and a little TLC, this can become a great inclusion in a country style garden.

 The Contemporary Touch